CloudObjects/phpMAE/README.md

     phpmae class:validate coid://NAMESPACE/NAME/VERSION

-You can add `--watch=true` to continuously watch for changes in the file and automatically revalidate.
+You can add `--watch` to continuously watch for changes in the file and automatically revalidate.

 To run your class, you can launch a local web server.
 Open a second terminal window or tab and run the following command: